 Pros of Latex Mattresses:

-- Life-span: Latex mattresses are more durable and last longer than memory foam mattresses.
+- Life-span: Latex lasts longer than memory foam mattresses.

-- Latex Is a Cooler Mattress: Latex is more temperature-neutral than foam, and it’s naturally aerated for better airflow.
+- Latex Is a Cooler Mattress: Latex stays cooler and has better airflow.

-- Sustainable, biodegradable material: Natural latex is eco-friendly.
+- Sustainable, biodegradable material: Natural latex is biodegradable and better for the environment.

 Cons of Latex Mattresses:

-- Motion Transfer: Latex, to some extent, isolates motion but not as much as memory foam.
+- Motion Transfer: Latex does absorb some movement, but not as much as memory foam.

 Latex Vs Memory Foam – Comparison Guide